wilberquito/actors-nightmare/HOWTO_hello_world_scala_project.md

 String
 ```

-Quitting REPL and returning the SBT console:
+Quitting REPL and returning to the SBT console:
 ```
 scala> :quit